Raised by Wolves (American TV series): Casting

 In January 2019, it was announced that Travis Fimmel, Amanda Collin, Abubakar Salim, Winta McGrath, Niamh Algar, Felix Jamieson, Ethan Hazzard, Jordan Loughran, Aasiya Shah, and Ivy Wong had been cast in starring roles.
 In March 2019, Matias Varela was cast in a starring role.
 On May 20, 2021, Peter Christoffersen, Selina Jones, Morgan Santo, James Harkness, Kim Engelbrecht, and Jennifer Saayeng joined the cast in starring roles for the second season.

 Release

 Broadcast and streaming

 On October 29, 2019, it was announced the series would be moving to WarnerMedia's HBO Max streaming service.
 The series premiered on September 3, 2020.

 In Canada, the series premiered on September 3, 2020, on CraveTV and CTV Sci-Fi Channel, and in French on January 14, 2021, on Super Écran.
 In Australia, the series premiered on September 3, 2020, on Fox Showcase.
 In the UK, the first three episodes were shown on Sky Atlantic on December 5, 2020.
 In France, the series premiered on December 7, 2020, on Warner TV.
 In Italy, it started on February 8, 2021, on Sky Atlantic.

+On January 31, 2023, it was announced that the series will be released on The Roku Channel and Tubi.